-DANC 216 Creative Dance for Children (2)
+DANC 216 Creative Dance for Children (2:1:3)

 This course is designed to introduce students to the fundamentals of teaching creative dance for children including a conceptual approach to dance and fostering children's growth through a creative, child-centered dance curriculum.
 It will include information on the nature of dance for children, choosing age-appropriate topics, strategies for facilitation of dance experience, and group discussions as well as guided practical experiences.
 Prerequisite: DANC 114 or DANC 210 or DANC 215 or equivalent (1yr. prior dance study).
+Twice weekly, 75-90 minute classes, for at least nine months, over the age of 16.

-DANC 310 GE: Intermediate Ballet (2)
+DANC 310 GE: Intermediate Ballet (2:1:1.5)